Private Training EstablishmentLand Based Training

 This course is available

 Full-Time 43 Weeks (Carpentry Strand); Full-Time 20 Weeks (Allied Trades Strand)

 Next start date

-On completion of this programme, students may progress on to the New Zealand Certificate in Horticulture Services (Level 4) with strands in Amenity, Arboriculture, Cemetery, Landscape Design, Landscape Construction and Sports Turf.
+On completion of the Carpentry strand programme, students may progress on to the New Zealand Certificate in Carpentry (Level 4).

 Applicants should demonstrate an ability to succeed in tertiary study, shown by the completion of any of the following qualifications or courses of study: